 - The Dissolved Air Floatation (DAF) thickeners appeared to be in fair to good condition and functional.
-DAF thickeners 3 and 4 were rehabilitated after the last inspection in 2021 and were in use at the time of this inspection.
+DAF thickeners 3 and 4 were rehabilitated in recent years and were in use at the time of this inspection.
 Reuse water piping was in good condition.
 The associated pressure tanks appeared to be in fair to good condition.
-DAFT Tanks 1, 2, 5, and 6 received new skimmer equipment and pressurization tank systems previously.
-This included removal of obsolete polymer feed system. - All belt filter presses, their drive motors and associated equipment were in fair condition and functional.
+DAFT Tanks 1, 2, 3, and 4 received new skimmer equipment and pressurization tank systems previously and are in good condition. - All belt filter presses, their drive motors and associated equipment were in fair condition and functional.
 At the time of the inspection, belt replacements were still ongoing.
 The supporting polymer feed system components, including pumps, tanks, piping, and electrical gear, appeared to be in fair condition.
-Electrical equipment was in good condition.
-Demolition of Belt press 9 was completed.
-Two centrifuges were installed under the current construction project and are still awaiting start up.
-Two belt filter presses were replaced and are waiting on the centrifuges for startup.
+Electrical equipment was in good condition and is scheduled to be rehabilitated.
+Two centrifuges were installed during the previous report and are now online and operational.
+Two belt filter presses were replaced and are now online and operational with the two new centrifuges.
 The remaining six belt presses are currently receiving new sludge feed grinders and pumps with VFDs, polymer units and spray water pumps.
-This work is expected to be completed by the end of 2023.
+This work is not yet completed and is expected to be completed at the end of 2024.

-Backup generators:
+• Backup generators:

-- The backup generators and associated equipment appeared to be in good condition and operational. - The diesel fuel storage system was in good condition.
+- The backup generators and associated equipment appeared to be in good condition and operational.
+There are generators in both EDB1 and EDB2. - All six generators in EDB1 were in good condition and working.
+At the time of the inspection, EDB2 has two generators and both generators were undergoing testing. - The diesel fuel storage system was in good condition.
 This includes a new fuel system for the EDB2.